-Honours Biotechnology is offered in cooperation with the BC Institute of Technology (BCIT).
+The Honours Bachelors of Biotechnology program is offered in cooperation with the BC Institute of Technology (BCIT).
 You must complete a 30-credit first-year program at UBC before transferring to BCIT for two years.
 Then you return to UBC for two years of academic and co-op work terms.
-Some applications of biotechnology include the genetic engineering of food crops for disease or pest resistance, creating new medicines, and, in the environmental sector, the development of bacteria that consume toxic chemicals and reduce pollution.
+The program spans a range of scientific disciplines including microbiology, immunology, virology, cell biology, plant biology, bioinformatics, chemistry, and statistics.
+The program also provides a solid foundation in business communications, accounting, and marketing.

 English is the language of instruction at UBC.
 All prospective students must demonstrate English-language competency prior to admission.
 There are numerous ways to meet the English Language Admission Standard.

 - Completed IB Diploma, including at least three Higher Level courses.

 - IB Certificate courses (Standard and Higher Level) may be used in an admissions average if you are graduating from a recognized high school curriculum that can be used as your basis of admission.

 - IB Math Applications and Interpretations SL, or IB Math Studies, do not satisfy the math requirement for admission to UBC’s science-based programs, the Faculty of Management, the UBC Sauder School of Business, or the Vancouver School of Economics.

 Degree-specific requirements: Science

 - IB Math Analysis and Approaches SL or HL, or IB Math Applications and Interpretations HL.
 (IB Math Applications and Interpretations SL, or IB Math Studies, are not acceptable.)